 Transient Occupancy Tax (TOT).
-Depending on your location, you may have to pay an occupancy tax to your local government (similar to a hotel tax).
+Depending on your location and local laws, you may have to pay an occupancy tax to your local government (similar to a hotel tax).

 If this is a requirement in your area, expect to pay anywhere from 9% to 18%.

 Vacation rental insurance.
 Airbnb has a Host Guarantee that insures damaged property up to $1 million, but it doesn’t cover everything.